The mission

 Meanwhile, on the other side of the island, just 20 km from the industry park, there is a beautiful Spotted Seal National Nature Reserve.
 Spotted seal is the only fin-footed species bred in the seas across China.
 They are rare and are second-class protected animals.
 They inhabit China, North Korea and South Korea as they travel, and have gradually become an independent group.
 There are 8 breeding areas for spotted seals around the world, while the icing area of Liaodong Bay of Bohai is the southernmost one among the 8 breeding areas, thus boasting important significance in ecological protection.

-Therefore, in addition to meeting the stringent requirements of the integration project itself, we believe we have the responsibility to adopt most advanced methods and ideas to render a project of higher quality, so as to protect the habitats of the spotted seals, and meanwhile, to maximize the economic and social benefits for our clients.
+Therefore, in addition to meeting the stringent requirements of the integration project itself, we believe we have the responsibility to adopt most advanced methods and ideas to render a project of higher quality, so as to protect the habitats of the spotted seals, and meanwhile, to maximise the economic and social benefits for our clients.

 20